cluelessteam - Chris-Halliwell_Lover

 Tags :

-Whispers Through Time: {~Trials of the Heart~}
+Whispers Through Time: {~Revealing the Truth~}

-Whispers Through Time: {~Trials Of The Heart~}
+Whispers Through Time: {~Revealing The Truth~}

 Summary: After being mysteriously transported into the world of House of the Dragon, a modern-day woman poses as a seer to gain entry into the Targaryen court.
 Armed with knowledge of the future, she secretly warns Rhaenyra and Daemon of looming dangers while hiding her true identity.
 As she grows closer to both, romantic tension builds, but so do the risks of her deception.
 With Daemon's suspicions rising and Rhaenyra’s trust deepening, the reader must navigate her lies while trying to alter their tragic fate—before everything unravels.